U.S. Geological Survey Manual

 Employee Reports of Unsafe Conditions and Allegations of Reprisal

-Instruction: This chapter is revised to reflect new realignment terminology and to clarify policy and procedures related to allegations of reprisal.
+Instruction: This chapter is revised to clarify policy and procedures related to unsafe condition reporting.

 1. Purpose.
 To specify requirements for investigating and resolving employee reports of unsafe or unhealthful conditions and allegations of reprisal.